Actyx/Actyx/web/developer.actyx.com/docs/learn-actyx/advanced-tutorial/get-started.md

 If you have any issues or just want to give feedback on our tutorial, you are welcome to join our [Discord chat](https://discord.gg/262yJhc), raise an issue in the [GitHub repo](https://github.com/Actyx/DemoMachineKit/issues) or write us an e-mail to developer@actyx.io .
 :::

+Before you start any apps, run `npm install` from the root directory.

-From the root directory, run the following command to start the Dashboard app:
+To start the Dashboard app, run:

 ```
 npm run ui:dashboard:start